 After a refugee has been officially approved to legally enter the United States by the Department of Homeland Security, CRRA’s National Agency, HIAS, forwards the names of incoming arrivals to our office.
 Determining who may come to Charlotte is based on the refugees ties in the area and the services CRRA can provide locally.

-The agency’s goal is to resettle up to 350 new arrivals this year.
+The agency’s goal is to resettle over 200 new arrivals this year.
 The agency also offers extended employment services, case management and immigration legal services to refugees and asylees who have been in the county for up to five years.
 With that in mind, CRRA may be currently be working with well over 700 people annually.

 Aside from the initial refugee resettlement service period of 90 days, the agency may also provide employment and case management for up to 5 years.
 The agency also has immigration legal services and citizenship preparation classes.

 12) How can I help?